joseph-holland/opxy-tools/README.md

 ## usage

-1. open the [web app](https://opxy-tools.pages.dev/) in your browser.
+1. open the [OP-PatchStudio web app](https://opxy-tools.pages.dev/) in your browser.
 2. select either the **drum** or **multisample** tab.
 3. drag and drop your samples, or use the browse button to select files.
 4. assign notes (for multisample), adjust settings and use the advanced dialog for detailed control.